Luxury Garden Route Vacations

 The official start of the Garden Route, Mossel Bay is a classic, South African, seaside town, which can get very busy in the summer months (December and January).
 It’s a relaxed and friendly location and worth a stop if you’re an adrenaline junky!

-Things to do: Much of the activities here centre around the water and beach, from cage diving with great white sharks to surfing the sand dunes or taking a boat trip out to Seal Island.
+Things to do: Much of the activities here center around the water and beach, from cage diving with great white sharks to surfing the sand dunes or taking a boat trip out to Seal Island.
 There are some nice restaurants and interesting historical buildings, which pay homage to Mossel Bay’s colonial past.

 Who should visit?
 We might recommend stopping in Mossel Bay to break up the journey between De Hoop and Knysna.